RU

 • Promotes bacterial growth, increasing the likelihood of caries.

-Most dentists now prefer composite light-cured material for fillings.
-It contains a polymer matrix, an organic matrix, and an inorganic filler.
+Nowadays, dentists mostly prefer composite light-cured material for fillings.
+Their composition includes a polymer matrix, an organic matrix, and an inorganic filler.
 This pliable material hardens quickly under ultraviolet light.
 The dentist applies it in layers and cures each layer with a UV lamp.
 Advantages include:

 • Good aesthetic properties – the filling becomes invisible immediately after placement;